tyfvf/Mine_Sweeper/README.md

 # Mine Sweeper

 A simple mine sweeper game, just to practice some logic, ~~prehaps i add some more features in the future, like a difficulty option~~ (already added).
-The basics of mine sweeper is here the flags, the numbers, a happy face if you win and a sad face if you don't, if you wish to restart just press the face
+The basics of mine sweeper is here: the flags, the numbers, a happy face if you win and a sad face if you don't, if you wish to restart just press the face

 ## A little showcase: